Obituary of Marvin Dale Fredrickson

 St. Andrew’s Lutheran Church: 2650 148th Ave SE, Bellevue, WA 98007

-Lutheran World Relief: lwr.orgTo send flowers to the family of Marvin Fredrickson, please visit Tribute Store
+Lutheran World Relief: lwr.orgTo send flowers to the family or plant a tree in memory of Marvin Fredrickson, please visit Tribute Store